 MN and Surrounding States Feeling The Pressure On Legal Cannabis

-I just read this morning that Wisconsin governor is strongly considering legalizing recreational marijuana in his state.
-He stated things like the increase in tax revenue would benefit schools and help maintain a healthy state budget.
+I just read this morning that Wisconsin is strongly considering legalizing recreational marijuana in their state.
+Things like the increase in tax revenue would benefit schools and help maintain a healthy state budget.

 Having been a proponent of legalization for a long time it gives me a little satisfaction to witness, what seems to be, a change in the tide.
 Most all states that currently have legalized recreational pot have pretty much the same framework and it seems to be working.

 - Must be 21 or older to purchase cannabis

 - There are limits to how much you can personally possess.
 Usually around 2 ounces for residents and substantially less for out of state consumers.

 - Tax revenue goes to schools systems, etc. Wouldn't be nice to pay our teachers more?

 - Of course, driving while under the influence would be treated with DUI is now, although there seems to be some discrepancy as how to test drivers THC levels in the field.